The Christopher Kendall and Curt Wittig Archive of 20th/21st Century Consort Live Concert Recordings (The Kendall-Wittig Archive)

 The 21st Century Consort, founded and directed by Christopher Kendall, is the new music ensemble-in-residence at the Smithsonian Institution in Washington, DC.
 During its 40 year history the Consort has professionally recorded over 706 works in live performances.
 The Smithsonian concerts have been recorded from the very first concert in 1975.
 For more than thirty years they were recorded by Grammy-nominated engineer Curt Wittig (1939-2011), among the leading recording engineers in the field.
 Mark Huffman has continued this tradition of quality live recording since 2011.

 In 1995 the Consort began a project to permanently preserve these recordings.
 The project was initiated by private donors, further supported by grant awards from the National Endowment for the Arts in 2003 and 2008.
 As a major milestone in this project in June 2009 the Consort transferred 557 CDs and DVDs of live performance archive recordings for cataloging and permanent preservation by professional archivists in the Michelle Smith Performing Arts Library at the University of Maryland.
 Digital copies of all printed concert programs accompanied the recordings for preservation.
 The printed programs document the compositions, composers, song texts and translations, and performers.
-Since this first milestone we have extended this archive to include every existing recording of 21st Century Consort concerts from 1975 to 2016, 40 seasons, 170 concerts, 570 compositions by 232 composers, in 706 performances.
-These include all existing recordings from 1975 to 2016
+Since this first milestone we have extended this archive to include every existing recording of 21st Century Consort concerts from 1975 to 2019, 44 seasons, 183 concerts, 630 compositions by 253 composers, in 774 performances.

 These recorded performances consist predominantly of significant American chamber music composed since 1975.
 Highlights include more than forty premieres of Consort-commissioned works by emerging and established composers including Stephen Albert, Thomas Albert, Jon Deak, David Froom, Stephen Jaffe, Jessica Krash, Mark Kuss, Bruce MacCombie, Marjorie Merryman, James Primosch, Paul Schoenfield, Joseph Schwantner, Richard Wernick, Scott Wheeler, James Willey and many others.
 These premiere performances, as well as most other Consort performances, are unique because the composers have regularly worked with the performers during rehearsals to support full realization of the composer’s intentions.
 One or more composers have participated directly in about 75% of the recorded concerts.
 This remarkable level of hands-on involvement by living composers insures the highest levels of historical authenticity.